MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/rel-notes-19.md

 ms.technology: server-general
 ms.tgt_pltfrm: na
 ms.topic: article
-ms.assetid: 134aab85-664f-4d44-87ef-9e5fd098371f
+ms.assetid: 134aab85-664f-4d55-87ef-9e5fd098371f
 author: coreyp-at-msft
 ms.author: coreyp
 manager: jasgroce
 ms.localizationpriority: medium
 ---
-# Release Notes: Important Issues in Windows Server 2019
+# Release Notes: Important issues in Windows Server 2019

 >Applies To: Windows Server 2019

 These release notes summarize the most critical issues in the Windows Server&reg; 2019 operating system, including ways to avoid or work around the issues, if known.
 For information about by-design changes, new features, and fixes in this release, see [What's New in Windows Server 2019](whats-new-19.md) and announcements from the specific feature teams.
-Unless otherwise specified, each reported issue applies to all editions and installation options of Windows Server 2016.
+Unless otherwise specified, each reported issue applies to all editions and installation options of Windows Server 2019.

 This document is continuously updated.
 As critical issues requiring a workaround are discovered, they are added, as are new workarounds and fixes as they become available.